AkshayGNambiar/Aetha-Analytica-production-grade-BlogApp/README.md

 Project Structure The project structure is organized as follows:<br>

-Controllers: Contains controller functions to handle requests.
+Controllers: Contains controller functions to handle requests.<br>
-Models: Contains Mongoose models for user and post entities.
+Models: Contains Mongoose models for user and post entities.<br>
-Routes: Defines routes for handling HTTP requests.
+Routes: Defines routes for handling HTTP requests.<br>
-Middleware: Contains middleware functions for authentication and request validation. app.js: Main application file where Express is configured and routes are connected.
+Middleware: Contains middleware functions for authentication and request validation.<br>
+app.js: Main application file where Express is configured and routes are connected.<br>
-.env: Stores environment variables. server.js: Entry point of the application.
+.env: Stores environment variables.<br>
+server.js: Entry point of the application.<br>
-##Setup *Clone the repository:

 *